-In 1922, the Department of Finance took over the functions of the pre-independence Treasury (Ireland) structure including the Finance, Establishment and Supply branches as well as the structures developed by the first Minister for Finance Michael Collins TD.
+In 1922, the Department of Finance took over the functions of the pre-independence Treasury (Ireland) structure including the Finance, Establishment and Supply branches as well as the structures developed by the Minister for Finance Michael Collins TD.

 The development of a Department of Finance represented a general move away from the pre-independence institutions to a more structured civil service in line with the 1922 constitution.
 These structures, including the formal development of and assigning a role to the Department of Finance and the respective role of Departments and Ministers in the Government of the State were formalised by the Ministers and Secretaries Act, 1924.